usc-isi-i2/datamart-api/README.md

 ### Wiping existing database and updating with new content

 To delete the existing database use the `--volumes` option to bring down docker compose.
+This command destroy the `postgres` volume.

     docker-compose down --volumes